matthewninja/crypsis/README.md

 ## Motivation
-(1) Allowing access to sites that may contain NSFW by blocking out only innappropriate images through replacement.
-Usage in public administrative environments
+(1) Sanitiation of webcontent as protection against innappropriate images.
+For use in public administrative, professional, and parental environments.
-(2)
+(2) User-chosen censorship of multimedia as protection against trigger-sensitive content.

-##Installation
+## Installation

 TODO: Describe the installation process